 Pay as you go

 When travelling around New Zealand with InterCity, you have different options.
-The first option is to buy pay as you go tickets.
+The first option is to buy pay-as-you-go tickets.
 This means you book your bus tickets as and when you want to.
-However, if you’re planning to use InterCity several times, this will not be cost-effective.
+However, this will not be cost-effective if you plan to use InterCity several times.

-One of the great things about InterCity is they offer passes.
-This means you can buy a pass and use the bus as a hop on, hop off service.
+One of the great things about InterCity is that they offer passes.
+This means you can buy a pass and use the bus as a hop-on, hop-off service.
 There are two options for InterCity passes.

 Travel Pass

 The travel pass is a set itinerary covering some of the most popular areas in New Zealand.
-They often include extra perks such as included activities.
+It often includes extra perks, such as activities.

 Here are some of their popular Travel Pass options: